-With this change in law, the opt-in system is now replacing the opt-out system.
+With this change in law, the is now replacing the opt-out system.
 Telemarketing businesses and organisations are no longer allowed to call natural persons without their permission.
 Telemarking for commercial, charitable, and non-commercial purposes is still allowed, but only if a natural person has given prior permission, or if a customer relationship already exists.
 That customer relationship may not go back longer than 3 years ago.

 2. Do-not-call-me register is discontinued